spncryn/docs/presskits/work.md

 ### For audiences

-My high-level goal with this project is to create a work that would allow me the opportunity and space to experiment with, and iterate upon several fairly common assumptions about topics such as:
+My high-level goal with this project is to create a work that would allow me the opportunity and space to experiment with, and iterate upon various approachces to several fairly common and reoccurring topics in game development such as:

-* What are we really talking about when we talk about the “uniqueness” of “interactivity” for games as a medium?
+* What are we really talking about when we talk about the supposed “uniqueness” of “interactivity” for games as a medium?
 * What does “good” game design actually mean, in both theory and practice?
 * Can “good” game design productively target and cultivate unpleasant sensations?
 * What is a “bad” game?
+What is a "bad game"?
 * What do we mean by a game’s “difficulty”?
 * What is the difference between accessibility, and difficulty?
 * Is the mechanical experience of a game necessarily a distinct aspect from the narrative experience?
+How does the valence of this question change when shifting between modes of designing, playing, and critically evaluating a game?
-* Can games effectively portray seemingly antithetical experiences such as boredom, tedium, disorientation, and frustration without conceding the apparent advantage of their medium?
+* Can games effectively work with seemingly "passive" experiences such as boredom, tedium, disorientation, and frustration without conceding the apparent advantage of their medium as one requiring "active" participation?
-* Is it more important to respect a player’s time, or their intelligence?
-Does there need to be a delineation between the two?
+* How does one maintain the illusion of individual player agency within a narrative with a single intended fixed outcome?
-* How does one effectively “market” — if at all — a work that demands a certain level of non-trivial participation, and deliberately seeks on some level to antagonise its audience’s sensibilities?
+* How does one effectively market a work that demands a certain level of non-trivial participation, and deliberately seeks on some level to antagonise its audience’s sensibilities?

-This is, of course, a rather limited selection from the list of questions I’ve been considering since the beginning of development, but I think they represent a pretty decent sampling regardless of the most salient issues I aim to address with this project.
+This is, of course, a rather limited selection from th total list of questions in consideration, but I think they represent a pretty decent sampling of the most salient issues I aim to address with this project in particular. †

+† *I've edited the wording on this a bit since to better reflect my intentions.
+The initial wording, in retrospect, seemed to imply that I set about this project specifically in order to seek hard answers to these questions; when in reality, their function is much closer to something like a scaffold, around which I am continuously building, testing, and evaluating the various assumptions and limitations of my design philosophy, both in regards to this project individually, and at large.
+I've also reworded most of the questions to more appropriately and effectively reflect what I actually meant.*

 ### For my peers